 6.7.9 Exhaust Systems:

 The exhaust system is free subject to compliance with the Motorsport UK Yearbook Regulation J5.16.
+Ahead of the centreline as per 5.16.6.
+Have all exhaust outlets terminating behind the midpoint of the wheelbase of the vehicle and within 150mm of the outside of the bodywork periphery in plan view.
+Side exhausts not to protrude more than 4 cm.
+Have no part of the exhaust system protruding to the rear of the bodywork more than 15 cm.

 6.7.9.1 Ignition Systems: